UB-Mannheim/PalMA/README.md

 ------------

-Bug fixes, new functions, suggestions for new features and other user feedback are appreciated.
+Bug fixes, new functions, suggestions for new features and other user feedback are much appreciated.

 The source code is available from https://github.com/UB-Mannheim/PalMA.
 Please prepare your code contributions also on GitHub.